vindenez/AdapAD_embedded/README.md

 An implementation of Adaptive Anomaly Detector (AdapAD) for embedded systems with limited computational resources.
-AdapAD is an prediction-based AD model using LSTM for automatic data quality control.
+AdapAD is an prediction-based AD algorithm that aims to detect anomalous measurements in real-time on univariate time series data.

-The model utilizes online learning to adapt to concept-drift and to detect anomalous measurements from real-time univariate time series data.
+The algorithm was developed for marine sensor measurements as it utilizes online learning to adapt to concept-drift.

 ## Performance on ARM Cortex-A7 528 MHz